SongW-SW/SongW-SW/README.md

 ### Hi there 👋
-The three hearts of philosophy: the heart of self-admonishment;
-the heart of praise;
-and the heart of forgiveness.
+The three hearts of philosophy:\n the heart of self-admonishment;\n the heart of praise;\n and the heart of forgiveness.
 <!--
 **SongW-SW/SongW-SW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.